 Property Description have control points and Bezier curves to define the line's variations in thickness, and thus smoothing must be performed on its contour.
 An increased contour smoothing will reduce the amount of control points on the line's thickness and smoothen its curves, but may affect the precision of the variations in line thickness.
-Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start Shape Start Shape Start End Join Start End Round Round You can choose between Round or Flat style.
+You can adjust the start, end, and join style of a pencil line.
+Shape Start Flat Shape Start Flat Shape Start Flat Shape Start Flat Bound Flat Bevel Shape Start: Lets you select the style of the start tip, which is the first tip you drew.
+You can choose between Round or Flat style.
 End: Lets you select the style of the end tip, which is the last tip you drew.
 You can choose between Round or Flat style.
 Join: Lets you select the joint style.
 The joints are where the line curves abruptly.
 You could also define the Join style as the corner style.
 You can choose between Round, Mitre and Bevel style.
+The Maximum and Minimum Opacity parameters are where you set the opacity range for a pencil line.
+This works with the pressure sensitivity of a pen tablet.
+Maximum Opacity: Sets the transparency limit of the pencil line when the pressure is heavy.
+Minimum Opacity: Sets the transparency limit of the pencil line when the pressure is very light.
+It is defined as a percentage of the Maximum Opacity value.
+If the Minimum Opacity value is set to 100%, then tablet pressure sensitivity will no longer be applicable.
+The opacity will be set to the constant rate of the Maximum Opacity value.
+Maximum and Minimum Opacity Maximum Flow = 8 Opacity = 25% Maximum Flow = 100 Opacity = 25% You can control the opacity properties by clicking on the arrow button on right and the dialog box will appear same as shown for size properties above.
+Please refer Polyline Tool Properties on page 469